 Up until last year, you could easily just use something like a proxy or VPN server to switch to whatever version of Netflix you wanted.
 Literally millions of people did this and it basically meant you bounced you internet connection off a server in the country you wanted to pretend to be in.
 So if I sat in Japan and connected to a US based VPN server before I logged into Netflix, it would think I was in the US and I’d get the American version again.

 Here’s the problem though, last year Netflix decided that it wouldn’t allow this and came up with a fairly dastardly plan to block people doing this.
-What they did decimated all the VPN/TV watching services over night – they blocked access to anyone who didn’t have a residential IP address.
-This unfortunately included 99% of all the addresses allocated to VPN servers and they all stopped working with Netflix.
+Suddenly many people found their Netflix VPN not working and received only an error message.
+What the company did basically decimated all the VPN/TV watching services over night – they blocked access to anyone who didn’t have a residential IP address.
+This unfortunately included 99% of all the addresses allocated to the servers and virtually all Netflix VPN 2017 servers stopped working with Netflix.

 A huge industry of bypassing the Netflix blocks and filters almost vanished overnight.
 It even blocked people who lived in countries where Netflix wasn’t deployed yet which was even worse because they lost access completely not just locked into their countries version.

-Here’s the message you then got when you tried to access Netflix –
+Here’s the message you then got when you after the Netflix VPN ban started –

-Fortunately the internet normally provides workarounds fairly quickly and now there are a few VPN services which will allow access to US Netflix again.
+Yes, fortunately the internet normally provides workarounds fairly quickly and now there are a few VPN services which will allow access to US Netflix again.
+Here’s how to watch Netflix from other countries – just look for a specialist VPN service.

 What they have had to do is buy up residential IP addresses to fool Netflix which will only allow these addresses through their filters.
 There are only a couple of companies how have managed to do this, simply because these addresses are normally only assigned by Internet service providers and can be difficult to find.
 So if you’re looking for a way to change Netflix country make sure you check or test this works before buying any long term subscription.
 Lots of companies have conveniently forgot to update their websites and many still claim they work with Netflix still but they don’t